Keep up to date with licence changes - Active Checks

 Stay one step ahead

 Making an active check on a labour provider will mean you have a record to show you have taken reasonable steps to use a licensed labour provider.
-It is a criminal offence to use a labour provider who does not have GLA licence.
+It is a criminal offence to use a labour provider who does not have GLAA licence.

 The ‘Reasonable steps’ guidance booklet has more information on how you can check your labour provider is licensed.
 Following the steps in the booklet and conducting an active check will protect you against prosecution should your labour provider be operating without a licence.